JuliaCon/www.juliacon.org/2023/index.md

 \begin{box}{title="JuliaCon 2023", color="purple"}
 JuliaCon 2023 will be in-person at the Massachusetts Institute of Technology, Cambridge, MA, USA.
 The conference will begin with a full day set of workshops on Tuesday, the 25th of July.
 Talks (and poster sessions) will be presented from Wednesday, the 26th, to Friday, the 28th of July.
 A hackathon for interested participants will be held on Saturday, the 29th of July.

-JuliaCon will be co-located with [JuMP-dev](https://jump.dev/meetings/jumpdev2023/), SciMLCon and [Alan Edelman's 60th Birthday Celebration (ASE60)](https://math.mit.edu/events/ase60celebration/)*
+JuliaCon will be co-located with [JuMP-dev](https://jump.dev/meetings/jumpdev2023/), SciMLCon and [Professor Alan Edelman's 60th Birthday Celebration (ASE60)](https://math.mit.edu/events/ase60celebration/)*
 \end{box}

 \begin{box}{title="In Person & Online Tickets", color="light-blue"}